Open Mind (Wonho song): Music video

-The music video for the song was released alongside the song.

-Synopsis

-The music video was described as choreography-heavy, with Wonho and his backup dancers performing sleek moves on a dance floor lit up in elegant combinations of reds, purples and blues.
+A music video for "Open Mind" was released alongside the song.
+It was described as choreography-heavy, with Wonho and his backup dancers performing sleek moves on a dance floor lit up in elegant combinations of reds, purples and blues.
 The video is interspersed with scenes of the singer getting ready for a night out.
 The singer then tosses a silver coin contemplatively in the air, stands in an elevator that’s climbing past hundreds of floors and drives a powerful car through a tunnel of streaming, neon lights.